Kimserey/DataExpenses/README.md

 Ideas to implement:

  - Check every month spending progression.
-By comparing it all on one graph, it can detect irregularity in the daily amount spent - Use expending sum per category and plot all months line graphs
+By comparing it all on one graph, it can detect irregularity in the daily amount spent - Use expending sum per category and plot all months

 ## 1. Expenses breakdowns